 All the sketches are dated and signed F. Ball, (later in his life he began signing F L Ball).

-Helen and I were charmed by the sketches and so we scanned them, asked our local print shop to enlarge two of them, and the picture framer here in Brecon to mount and frame them for use in our home.
+Helen and I were charmed by the sketches and so we scanned them, asked Freestyle, our local print shop, to enlarge two of them, and Sable & Hogg‘s picture framer here in Brecon to mount and frame them for use in our home.
 Below I’ve included an almost full-size image of one of the chosen sketches.

 You can read more about the artistic aspects of Dad’s life on my website in the section entitled The Life of Frank Leonard Ball.